Claudianus Mamertus: Writings

 According to the same writer, Claudianus "pierced the sects with the power of eloquence", an allusion to a prose treatise entitled "On the State of the Soul" or "On the Substance of the Soul".
 Written between 468 and 472, this work was destined to combat the ideas of Faustus, Bishop of Reii (modern Riez, in the department of Basses-Alpes), particularly his thesis on the corporeity of the soul.
 Plato, whom he perhaps read in Greek, Porphyry, and especially Plotinus and Saint Augustine furnished Claudianus with arguments.

 The 1913 Catholic Encyclopedia describes Claudianus's style as "decidedly peripatetic", highlighting his use of abstract adverbs and antiquated vocabulary.
-Claudianus studied the works of Apuleius, and, in a letter to rhetorician Sapaudus of Vienne, recommended Nævius, Plautus, Varro, and Gracchus as stylistic models.
+Claudianus studied the works of Apuleius, and, in a letter to rhetorician Sapaudus of Vienne, recommended Naevius, Plautus, Varro, and Gracchus as stylistic models.
 The resulting style led Sidonius to describe Claudianus as a modern antique.

 Besides the treatise and the letter from Claudianus to Sidonius Apollinaris, found among the letters of the latter (IV, ii), some poetry has also been ascribed to him, although erroneously.
-For instance, he has been credited with the "Pange, lingua", which is by Venantius Fortunatus (Carm., II, ii); "Contra vanos poetas ad collegam", a poem recommending the choice of Christian subjects and written by Paulinus of Nola (Carm., xxii); two short Latin poems in honour of Christ, one by Claudius Claudianus (Birt ed., p.
+For instance, he has been credited with the "Pange, lingua", which is by Venantius Fortunatus (Carm., II, ii); "Contra vanos poetas ad collegam", a poem recommending the choice of Christian subjects and written by Paulinus of Nola (Carm., xxii); two short Latin poems in honour of Christ, one by Claudian (Birt ed., p.
 330; Koch ed., p.
 248) and the other by Merobaudes (Vollmer ed., p.
-19), and two other Greek poems on the same subject, again believed to be the work of Claudius Claudianus.
+19), and two other Greek poems on the same subject, again believed to be the work of Claudian.

-Claudianus was the addressee of a volume óf commentary by the bishop Salonius on the latter part of the book of Ecclesiastes.
+Claudianus was the addressee of a volume of commentary by the bishop Salonius on the latter part of the book of Ecclesiastes.